tempus-dynamics/tempus-dynamics.github.io/insight/response-chart.md

 ---
 # Response Chart

-Example Indicated Interest in Study chart
+Example: Indicated Interest in Study chart

 ![](Images/InterestPieChart.png)

  - The chart above displays various responses to the invitation email.
 	 -   In this example we can see that 7.3% of those invited have responded Yes to the invite, 1.2% have responded No, and 91.5% have not yet responded to the invite emails.

-Example Permission Provided to Contact chart
+Example: Permission Provided to Contact chart

 ![](Images/ContactPieChart.png)